Heroku Postgres Follower Databases

 (listed after the database name).

-Create a follower database by provisioning a new heroku-postgresql Standard, Production or Enterprise tier add-on database and specify the leader database to follow with the --follow
+Create a follower database by provisioning a new heroku-postgresql Standard-tier or higher add-on database and specify the leader database to follow with the --follow

 flag.
 The flag can take either the config var name of the database on the same app, an argument of the form appname::HEROKU_POSTGRES_COLOR_URL